Special Natural Short-Grain Rice from Toyooka, Japan

-Organisms' activity blocks the sunlight so small weeds can't grow.
-Decomposing organisms like sludge worms create fine, new layers of mud that prevent weeds from growing.
+Organisms' activity helps to block the sunlight so small weeds can't grow.
+Organisms that aid in decomposition like sludge worms create fine, new layers of mud that prevent weeds from growing.

-The wide variety of organisms provides natural fertilizer for rice as well as pretty for storks.
+The wide variety of organisms provides natural fertilizer for rice as well as creating an attractive environment for storks.

 Longer water logging periods allow organisms to survive in the rice paddies for longer.
 Mid-season drainage is delayed by one month to allow tadpoles to turn into frogs!
 These frogs then eat many of the pests that are a nuisance to rice farmers.

 Number of Storks in Toyooka City, Hyogo Prefecture, Japan (As of July 2017)